Vox AC30: beige cabinets and copper panels

 Serial number 5219N

-A Super Twin, original speakers probably still in place.
-Cabinet vinyl originally beige but painted black.
+A Super Twin, original speakers perhaps still in place.
+Vinyl originally beige but painted black.
 Corner protectors added.

 Serial number 5225 N - currently in the UK